ThomasVrancken/info9023-mlops/directed_work/04_vertex/README.md

 pipeline_job.run()
 ```

-## 6. Monitoring and Analyzing Results
+## 6. Monitoring and analyzing results

 After running your pipeline, you can: